 Carol is currently writing a book about the little-known Pablo Neruda ship figurehead collection in Chile and doing new research about her favorite American shipcarver, Charles A. L. Sampson, who worked in Bath, Maine until his unexpected passing on New Year’s Day in 1881.

 Carol's experience on Mystic’s Special Demonstration Squad after college enabled her to learn to work aloft on the CHARLES W. MORGAN and JOSEPH CONRAD and later enabled her to crew in OpSail86 onboard ELISSA.
-She sings sea shanteys, a favorite being “The Old Shipcarver,” and she’s paddled furiously in Dragon Boat races in the waterside community where she lives.
+She sings sea shanteys, a favorite being “The Old Shipcarver,” and she’s paddled furiously in waterside community dragon boat races.